 Find information below about current teaching salaries and outlook to help you make a decision.
-Then contact the teaching colleges listed on our site to learn more about how you can become a teacher or expand your education in 2017.
+Then contact the teaching colleges listed on our site to learn more about how to become a teacher or expand your education in 2022.

 The US education system needs dedicated teachers and administrators to keep our schools alive and well, so if you are ready to enter the profession of teaching, the education system is ready for you!

 The Bureau of Labor Statistics (BLS) gives salary and employment data for elementary, middle, and high school teachers.
 This is the most up to date and accurate place to find US salary information on teaching.

 If you teach elementary school, you can expect that your average salary will be around $54,550.
 If you teach middle school, you can expect to make $55,860 annually.
 High school teachers make an average wage of $57,200.
 All of this is according to 2015 median pay data.

 The job outlook for teaching careers is expected to grow at a rate of 6% annually, which is as fast as the national average for all occupations.

 Before we take a look at teacher salaries around the world, let’s take a look at the top 5 states for teachers and employment in the US, along with their salary levels and annual mean wage.
 All figures were retrieved from the Bureau of Labor Statistics (2017).

 Best states for Elementary school teachers – Annual teaching salary below: